acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 ### gpt-3.5-turbo-instruct

 With the model `gpt-3.5-turbo-instruct` (recall: text completion) I compiled 573 games, among 401 with white pieces and 172 with black pieces.

-It's the model that caught attention lately.
+It's the model that caught attention lately, and it deserves to gather more games and experiments.

 Let's first focus on games played against SF at various skills.

 #### Move ability against SF

-Out of 512 games against SF, 440 were legal games and 72 were illegal games, hence 14% of illegal games.
+Out of 512 games against SF, 440 were legal games and 72 were illegal games, hence *14% of illegal games*.
+It seems huge at first glance.

+We can categorize the illegal moves as follows:

 |          | illegal_move |
 | :------- | -----------: |